gym-minsik/articles/understanding-widgets-flutter-binding-ensure-initialized/README.md

 [English](README.md), [한국어](README_kr.md)

+## TL;DR
+Invoking `WidgetsFlutterBinding.ensureInitialized()` before `runApp` establishes communication channels with the native platform, using methods like MethodChannel.invokeMethod.

+This step is crucial for ensuring that functionalities, especially those interacting with native platforms like Firebase, operate reliably and smoothly.

 ## Overview
 When developing Flutter apps, it's quite common for developers to call `WidgetsFlutterBinding.ensureInitialized()` in the `main()` function.
 You might have noticed recommendations in various package documents to use this before calling `runApp()`.